AllanTumu/Monefy_Android_Automation_Tests_Demo/README.md

+# Monefy Android Automation Tests using Appium and Page Object Model

 # Monefy
 This is the application under test.
 Monefy can help a user in tracking daily purchases, bills, and everything else you spend money on has never been so quick and enjoyable with this money manager.